sunmils/wrapper-plugin-docs/newParagraph.md

 _[string](https://docs.coronalabs.com/api/library/string/find.html)._ Choose "left", "center", "right" or "justify" alignment.

 #### fontSizeMin <small>(optional, default: 6)</small>
 _[number](https://docs.coronalabs.com/api/type/Number.html)._ This value is the start value for the search of the suitable font size.
-Increase the number for speed improvement, but use with care.
+Increase the number for speed improvement.
+But use with care, if the text is too long it will maybe not fit your frame if fontSizeMin is set too high.

 #### fontSizeMax <small>(optional, default: 0)</small>
 _[number](https://docs.coronalabs.com/api/type/Number.html)._ If you want to have a limit for the font-size, here you can set it up.
 0 means no limit.